 Stuff Your Face at Ansan Multicultural Street

-The chatter of Korean has been mostly replaced with Mandarin, and the grocery stalls have switched their kimchi and bean paste for Sichuan spices and oriental herbs and medicines.
+The chatter of Korean has been mostly replaced with Mandarin.
+Meanwhile, the grocery stalls have switched their kimchi and bean paste for Sichuan spices and oriental herbs and medicines.

-Throughout Ansan’s Wongok-Dong district (the area directly adjacent to Ansan station), you can find row upon row of various street food vendors selling their wares, in addition to a seemingly infinite choice of restaurants of various cuisines.
+Ansan’s Wongok-Dong district is the area directly adjacent to Ansan station.
+Here you can find row upon row of various street food vendors selling their wares.
+Not to mention, a seemingly infinite choice of restaurants serving various cuisines.

 Embrace the Peace and Tranquility of Gapyeong County

 Gapyeong county is home to some of the most beautiful nature in Korea.
-Its resident garden – the garden of morning calm is the largest public garden in Korea and has been featured in countless K-dramas and romantic movies.
+Its resident garden – the garden of morning calm is the largest public garden in Korea.
+It has been featured in countless K-dramas and romantic movies.

-Finally while in Gapyeong, you can explore Petite France which is a European themed artificial village designed to give Koreans a taste of Parisian life (it even has its own mini Eiffel Tower!)
+Petite France also awaits in Gapyeong.
+This is a European themed artificial village designed to give Koreans a taste of Parisian life.
+It even has its own mini Eiffel Tower!

 Enjoy an Island Escape to Muuido Island

-It gets incredibly hot and humid in Seoul during the summer months but the good news is that you don’t have to travel all the way down to Busan and Jeju to get a little R&R by the sea.
-Simply hop on the ferry to Muuido at Jamjinnaru ferry terminal.
-Lined with minbak beach huts and tropical greenery, the island’s Hanagae Beach is a little slice of paradise.
+It gets incredibly hot and humid in Seoul during the summer months.
+However, the good news is that you don’t have to travel all the way down to Busan and Jeju to get a little R&R by the sea!

 Visit Jeonju, Korea’s Foodie City